How Deutsche Bank Will Avoid Default

 Monte dei Paschi plans to use 20% of these capital funds to refinance failing loans.
 My confidence in this plan knows no bounds.

-DB's legal reprieve from the United States.
+DB's legal reprieve from the United States

 Deutsche Bank, in September, had been threatened with a fine for its miscues in the mortgage-backed market.
 The threatened amount, $14 billion, exceeded the value of Deutsche Bank's market equity at the time, increasing the value to DB's debt-holders of Germany's implicit protection.
 DB's market equity was only worth about $12 billion.